Employment Search

 Career Advising

 Experiential learning coordinators are available by individual appointment.
-We can answer your questions about searching for opportunities and help you connect with employers hiring Cal State LA students.
+We can answer your questions about searching for jobs and help you connect with opportunities.
+Schedule an appointment for career advising.

 Career Workshops

-We offer workshops throughout the year to help you effectively search for opportunities.
+We offer workshops throughout the year to help you find employment opportunities and network with professionals.
+Sign up for workshops on the Career Center calendar.

 Employer Events